maurosoft1973/Docker-Alpine-MariaDB/README.md

 ## Features

 * Minimal size only, minimal layers
-* Memory usage is minimal on a simple install.
+* Memory usage is minimal on a simple install
+* Multilanguage support
+* Timezone support
-* MariaDB the MySQL replacement
+* MariaDB the MySQL replacement.

 ## Architectures